jawah/urllib3.future/README.md

   <br><small>urllib3.future is as BoringSSL is to OpenSSL but to urllib3 (except support is available!)</small>
 </p>

-urllib3 is a powerful, *user-friendly* HTTP client for Python. urllib3.future goes beyond supported features while remaining mostly compatible. urllib3.future brings many critical features that are missing from the Python standard libraries:
+⚡ urllib3.future is a powerful, *user-friendly* HTTP client for Python.
+⚡ urllib3.future goes beyond supported features while remaining compatible.
+⚡ urllib3.future brings many critical features that are missing from the Python standard libraries:

 - Thread safety.
 - Connection pooling.